hfndb/cookware-headless-ice/docs/compacting-files.md

 Files, like dossiers, should not even exist or otherwise be as compact as possible.
 Should not include what is not really, really, really necessary.

 Files that you keep to yourself (in this case, not leaving a computer) should remain readable.
-However, distribution towards web browsers requires not 'overdosing' disk traffic and network traffic while only software (browsers) needs enough readability for rendering.
+However, distribution towards web browsers requires not 'overdosing' disk traffic and network traffic while only software (browsers) needs enough readability for interpretation and rendering.

 ## Stripping